MNiMORPH/Margay-guide/README.md

    ^~~~~~~
    CMCP3421
    ```
 If your error message mentions MCP3421, open the file MCP3421.h inside your libraries location, and read the documentation.
 If it says Dirk Ohme created it, you have the built-in version (the wrong version), so delete it and re-install the Northern Widget MCP3421 library.
-The NW version of MCP3421.h should say it was written by Bobby Schulz in the documentation.
+The NW version of MCP3421.h should say it was written by Bobby Schulz.

 #### SetTime GUI